jakob-bagterp/index-now-for-python/docs/user-guide/github-actions/automated-workflows.md

 ---
-title: How to Automate Sitemap Submission with GitHub Actions
+title: How to Automate Sitemap and URL Submission
-description: If you're using GitHub Actions to deploy your website and want to improve SEO, you can automate the submission of your sitemap to the IndexNow API.
+description: If you're using GitHub Actions, you can automate the submission of your sitemap to the IndexNow API and improve SEO of your website.
 Includes code examples for beginners and advanced users.
 tags:
     - Tutorial
     - GitHub Actions